- Can I change a committee member after my initial committee has been submitted and approved?

 - Why does my final oral examination committee have to include an outside committee member?
 Who qualifies as an outside member?

-An outside committee member is required to both ensure fairness and due process for the student in the examination and to ensure that the student is examined across the breadth of knowledge represented by his or her field of study.
-An outside member is typically from a different graduate program than the student’s major field; however see question #6..
+An outside committee member is required to both ensure fairness and due process for the student in the examination and to ensure that the student is examined across the breadth of knowledge represented by their field of study.
+An outside member is typically from a graduate program other than the student’s major field; however see the following question for more information.

 Yes, if approved by the program and collegiate unit.

-- Do the student and the committee members have to be physically present on campus for the final oral examination?
+- Must the student and the committee members attend the final oral examination in person?

-No, neither the student nor the committee members are required to be physically present on campus for the final oral examination as long as all of the conditions required for remote participation in the exam are met.
+No, neither the student nor the committee members are required to attend the final oral examination in person as long as all of the conditions required for remote participation in the exam are satisfied.

 - Can a committee member abstain from voting in the doctoral final oral examination?